evshiron/nwjs-builder-phoenix/README.md

         }

 4. Install `nwjs-builder-phoenix` locally using `npm install nwjs-builder-phoenix --save-dev`.
 Once updated the package,json will look something like this.
-Check the updated version of last beautiful package.json [here](./docs/package-json-v2.md).
+Check the updated version of last beautiful [sample package.json (after)](./docs/package-json-v2.md).

 Below is the minimal one.